xzhseh/translation-validator/README.md

   - timeout issues with sophisticated transformations

 - **after all..**
-  - every existing validation tool is trying to evaluate the "semantic equivalence" in whatever a **shared medium**, e.g., a proprietary IR (GOTO-program used by CBMC) or an open IR (LLVM IR).
+  - every existing validation tool is trying to evaluate the "semantic equivalence" in whatever a **shared medium**, e.g., a proprietary IR (`GOTO-program` used by [CBMC](https://www.cprover.org/cbmc/)) or an open IR (`LLVM IR`).
-  - we could try hard-coded a bunch of stuff/rules/queries to achieve the validation goal in the shared medium level, but when it comes to the relationship between the IR vs. the actual executable - it's another completely different story.. 🤯😂😅😂🤯
+  - we could try hard-coded a bunch of stuff/rules/queries to achieve the validation goal in the shared medium level, but when it comes to the relationship between the `IR` vs. the `actual executable` - it's another completely different story.. 🤯😂😅😂🤯
   - turns out that it's still somewhat impossible to achieve the ultimate reasoning goal for general/specific translation validation as for now..

 with the above limitations, a hybrid approach combining this tool with other validation methods (e.g., high-level testing) might be more practical for comprehensive translation verification.

-## for more information
+## For More Information
 you might want to check out the following resources, i.e.,
 - [alive2](https://github.com/AliveToolkit/alive2)
 - [alive2 paper](https://web.ist.utl.pt/nuno.lopes/pubs/alive2-pldi21.pdf)